 KU Libraries Information Literacy Mini Grants

 KU Libraries are offering three (3) mini-grants in the amount of $500 to faculty who commit to working with a team of librarians to redesign an assignment in an undergraduate course to meet an information literacy learning outcome.
 In partnership with librarians and library staff, faculty will explore ideas for assignment redesign to deepen students’ information literacy skills while also considering Fitzpatrick's vision for the future of higher education.

 “Information literacy is the set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.”

 Faculty and Academic Staff from any department or program on the KU Lawrence campus are eligible.
-Courses must be a 3-credit hour undergraduate course offered in the spring 2020 semester.
+Courses must be a 3-credit hour undergraduate course offered in the 2020-2021 or 2021-2022 academic year.

 In collaboration with librarians, recipients of the mini-grants are expected to:

 Applications are being accepted now through April 2, 2021.

 Applicants will be notified of acceptance by May 7, 2021.